Observation & Research Internship Placements in Scotland

 About Program

-Ready to expand your work experience in Scotland?
+Expand your work experience in Scotland!
 Adelante's Observation & Research Programs provide hands-on experience by participating in carefully curated projects and assignments.
-Explore Psychology, Veterinary Medicine, Speech Pathology & Hearing Sciences, Agricultural Business, Horticulture, Animal Welfare & Behavior, and more through observation & research.
+Explore Psychology, Veterinary Medicine, Horticulture, Animal Welfare & Behavior, and more through observation & research.
 Unique opportunities also exist at prestigious locations like the Royal Zoo and the National Wildlife Rescue Center.

-Because placements are highly selective, we only accept one or two candidates per field each summer.
+Placements are highly selective so we only accept one or two candidates per field each summer.
 You’ll work full-time, five days a week, for five weeks with weekends free to explore the stunning landscapes and vibrant culture of Scotland.
 This program offers a perfect balance of professional experience and adventure.
+This is one of the best ways to get real work experience in another country.

 Video and Photos